-I, Christopher S. Sotos, being duly sworn, state that I am the highest-ranking representative, official, or officer with binding authority over Goat Wind LLC ("Goat Wind").
+I, Christopher S. Sotos, being duly sworn, state that I am the highest-ranking representative, official, or officer with binding authority over Elbow Creek Wind Project LLC ("Elbow Creek").
 In this position, I have personal knowledge of the facts stated herein, and I affirm that, to the best of my knowledge and belief:

-- (i) relevant operating personnel are familiar with and have received training on the applicable contents of the emergency operation plan ("EOP") of Goat Wind as reflected in this filing, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency: - (ii) the EOP has been reviewed and approved by the appropriate executives; - drills will be conducted to the extent required by Public Utility Commission of Texas (iii) Substantive Rule 25.53(f); - the EOP or an appropriate summary has been distributed to local jurisdictions as (iv) needed: - (v) there is a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - designated personnel who interact with local, state, and federal emergency (vi) management officials during emergency events will receive IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.
+- (i) relevant operating personnel are familiar with and have received training on the applicable contents of the emergency operation plan ("EOP") of Elbow Creek as reflected in this filing, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - (ii) the EOP has been reviewed and approved by the appropriate executives; - (iii) drills have been, and will be, conducted to the extent required by Public Utility Commission of Texas Substantive Rule 25.53(f); - (iv) the EOP or an appropriate summary has been distributed to local jurisdictions as needed; - (v) there is a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - (vi) designated personnel who interact with local, state, and federal emergency management officials during emergency events have received IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.